kairosart/K2/Middle Camp/Lateral Movement I.md

-Now you have to get `j.bold` passwor.
+Now you have to get `j.bold` password.

 From the notes you found on [[Shell as R.Bud]] you know: